 - A flexible work schedule to accommodate the student’s academic schedule

-- Professional training given by the employer that supports the student’s academic achievements
+- Professional training is given by the employer that supports the student’s academic achievements

-- Predetermined compensation that is agreed upon prior to hire; unpaid positions, particularly if they are designed to earn academic credit are suitable as well
+- Predetermined compensation that is agreed upon prior to hiring; unpaid positions, particularly if they are designed to earn academic credit are suitable as well

 Internships are not:

 - A burden on a current employee’s schedule

 - A replacement of a regular employee’s position

 While internships provide various benefits to employers and students, unpaid interns are at risk of being taken advantage of financially.
 Employers who exhibit a failure to fairly compensate employees for their work are at risk of legal repercussions.
 It is essential that all employers are fully aware of rules and regulations regarding internships, both paid and unpaid.
 More information can be found at the US Department of Labor Wage and Hour Division (WHD) website and this link to Fact Sheet #71: Internship Programs Under The Fair Labor Standards Act.